 - Surfing SUP: 623 – 735

 - Racing SUP: 713 – 1,125

 (based on 160 lbs. women over a 1-hour duration)

-The amount of calories you’ll burn while paddle boarding of course will depend on the type of activity, the time spent paddling and the intensity of the workout.
+The number of calories you’ll burn while SUPing of course will depend on the type of activity, the time spent paddling, and the intensity of the workout.
 But any way you look at it, paddle boarding can be a great workout while getting outdoors or being with friends.

 Can you lose weight paddle boarding?